michaelknigge/srs/README.md

 do any changes to SRS.
 Dave agreed that I take over the project.

 # Download
-SRS is distributed as an XMIT (as usual for z/OS binaries).
+SRS is distributed as a XMIT file (as usual for z/OS binaries).
 You can get it from the [CBT Tape](http://www.cbttape.org/) - see [File #790](http://www.cbttape.org/ftp/cbt/CBT790.zip).
 This file will contain compiled load modules and the source code.
 The most actual version of SRS is here at GitHub (but no load modules).